Vehicle registration plates of Syria: 1997 Series

+Rebel-held territories

 There are two distinct but cooperating political entities in Northern and Northwestern Syria that are generally referred to as "Syrian Rebels".
 Syrian Salvation Government is a de facto Hayat Tahrir al-Sham-dominated government headquartered in Idlib Governorate, controlling much of the governorate and small portions of western Aleppo Governorate.
 Syrian Interim Government is a Turkish-backed de facto and interim government established in the territories that the Turkish Army has occupied in Northern Aleppo Governorate, portions of Northern Raqqa Governorate and Northwestern Hasaka Governorate.
 Much of the territory these has been under rebel control as far back as 2012.
 Other portions, such as Northern Raqqa Governorate have only been recently occupied by Turkey and its allies recently (2019).

 Both of these entities have started issuing their own license plates.
 However, despite similarities and cooperation between Syrian Salvation Government and the Turkish-backed Syrian Interim Government in Northern Syria, the two entities are separate, and thus issue separate license plates.
-This has caused difficulty for the citizens and has hindered freedom of movement in the so-called "liberated" areas of Syria.
+This has caused difficulty for the citizens and has hindered freedom of movement in the rebel-held territories areas of Syria.